About the conference

 The fifth series of the conference was held at the University of Sarajevo, Bosnia-Herzegovina on 17 and 18 July 2017.
 The conference was jointly organized by UUM and the University of Sarajevo.

 Since its inception, ICBF has served as a great platform for academics and researchers to present and share the findings of their studies.
 In addition, it also provides an opportunity for academics and practitioners to discuss and exchange ideas pertaining to current research issues, best practices, and practical experience gathered in all areas of finance and banking.
-For this 6th ICBF, the School of Economics, Finance and Banking of UUM is collaborating with the University of Chiang Mai to hold the conference in Chiang Mai, Thailand.
-A particular highlight is the holding of an Industrial Forum as well as ‘Meet the Editors Session’.
+For this 6th ICBF, the School of Economics, Finance and Banking of UUM is collaborating with the Chiang Mai University to hold the conference in Chiang Mai, Thailand.
+A particular highlight is the holding of an 'Industry Forum' as well as ‘Meet the Editors Session’.

 - To provide a platform for academics and researchers to share the latest research findings and innovations in finance and banking;